How can we help you today?

 Business registration fees

 To open your own e-commerce store, you might need business licenses or permits, depending on your location and industry.
-The upfront costs for these legal fees usually start at $50 and can go up to a few hundred dollars.
+The upfront costs for these legal fees usually fall between $50 and $500, though costs can vary based on your location and business requirements.

 Some industries, such as agriculture and mining, also require federal permits.
 Many licenses must be renewed regularly, so it’s good to check the rules in your area.